meker12/docs-templates/user-guide/user-guide-fragments/README.md

 Nothing in this directory is meant to be buildable or publishable as a standalone document.
 For examples of complete, buildable guides, look elsewhere within the /user-guide/ directory.

-- Use *action.rst* as the basis of an explanation of one action that can be performed by one service.
+- Use *action.rst* as a model of an explanation of one action that can be performed by one service.

   Contributions shaped like this are published at https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/compute/cloud-servers-product-actions/#resize and similar pages.

-- Use *bestpractice.rst* as the basis of proactive advice about establishing a healthy and optimal configuration.
+- Use *bestpractice.rst* as a model of proactive advice about establishing a healthy and optimal configuration.

   Contributions shaped like this are published at https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-ops/bestpractice/ and similar pages.

-- Use *troubleshooting.rst* as the basis of reactive advice about recognizing and correcting problems and preventing re-occurences of problems.
+- Use *troubleshooting.rst* as a model of reactive advice about recognizing and correcting problems and preventing re-occurences of problems.

   Contributions shaped like this are published at https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-ops/troubleshoot/ and similar pages.

-- Use *usecase.rst* as the basis of instructions for setting up a configuration for a specific purpose.
+- Use *usecase.rst* as a model of instructions for setting up a configuration for a specific purpose.

   Contributions shaped like this are published at